Azure/caf-terraform-landingzones/documentation/code_architecture/intro_architecture.md

 [Source here](https://github.com/aztfmod/landginzones)

-A landing zone is a composition of multiple blueprints and resources to deliver a full application environment.
+A landing zone is a composite of multiple blueprints and resources delivering a full application environment.

-The landing zone is **responsible** for the **Terraform state**, and will export outputs that may be reused by other landing zones.
+The landing zone is **responsible** for the **Terraform state**, and exports outputs to be reused by other landing zones.

-The delivery of a full landing zone might be decomposed in multiples levels in other to manage different personas and contain the blast radius that a mistake could incur in one landing zone.
+The delivery of a full landing zone might be decomposed in multiples levels in order to manage different personas and contain the blast radius a mistake could incur in one landing zone.

 ![Landingzone](../../_pictures/code_architecture/landingzone.png)